Lune Climate Standard Terms and Conditions

 (vi) indirect, consequential or special loss, costs, damages, charges or expenses,

-in each case however arising under or in connection with this Contract and for the avoidance of doubt clause 18.3(a)(i) to clause 18.3(a)(v) (inclusive) shall apply whether the loss or damage is direct, indirect, consequential, special or otherwise; and
+in each case however arising under or in connection with this Contract and for the avoidance of doubt clause 19.3(a)(i) to clause 19.3(a)(v) (inclusive) shall apply whether the loss or damage is direct, indirect, consequential, special or otherwise; and

 (b) Lune’s total aggregate liability in contract (including under any indemnity), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising under or in connection with the performance or contemplated performance of the Contract shall be limited to the total aggregate Fees paid by the Customer to Lune under the Contract during the 12 months immediately preceding the date on which the claim arose.

-19.1 Except where otherwise agreed between Lune and the Customer, the Contract shall commence on the Go-Live Date and, unless otherwise terminated by either Party in accordance with these Terms, shall continue indefinitely.
+20.1 Except where otherwise agreed between Lune and the Customer, the Contract shall commence on the Go-Live Date and shall continue for the Initial Subscription Term and, thereafter, this Contract shall be automatically renewed for successive periods of 12 months (each a “Renewal Period”) unless otherwise terminated by either Party in accordance with these Terms.

 (a) the other Party commits a material breach of any other term of this Contract which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 14 days after being notified in writing to do so;